Ouarzazate: History

 Ouarzazate was home to a thriving Jewish community.
 In 1954, about 170 Jews lived in the Mellah.
 The "Old Synagogue", a synagogue said to be nearly 300 years old, is located in Ouarzazate.
 There is also a Jewish cemetery, which is no longer in use.

 During the French period, Ouarzazate expanded considerably as a garrison town, administrative centre and customs post and a church (Eglise Saint Therese) was built in 1931.
 It is home to the Kasbah Taourirt, which was the kasbah of the former caïd and later owned by T'hami El Glaoui.
 The Krupp field gun which secured Glaoui power is displayed outside the kasbah today.

 The city was part of the route of the 2006 and 2007 Dakar Rally.

 The nearby Ouarzazate solar power station, co-funded by the Arab League, was connected to the Moroccan power grid in February 2016.

 On 1 November 2023, Ouarzazate along with Casablanca joined UNESCO’s Creative Cities Network.

 Geography

-Ouarzazate is at an elevation of 1151 m in the middle of a bare plateau south of the High Atlas Mountains, with a desert to the city's south.
+Ouarzazate is at an elevation of 1151 m in the middle of a bare plateau south of the High Atlas Mountains and the Dadès Gorges, with the Jbel Saghro and the Sahara desert to the city's south.

+The city is crossed by Assif Iriri, a tributary of the Draa river.
+To the east of Ouarzazate lies the El Mansour Eddahbi Reservoir.